 As an alternative, download stuff on Netflix beforehand and, if possible, watch it on the hotel’s TV.
 I recommend you download it prior to your trip, since hotel Wi-Fi can be finicky, slow, and even restricted in countries that don’t have free and open internet access.
 (Or, the hotel may even block or throttle video streaming services).

-10. Don’t Use The Phone in Your Hotel Room
+One of the Oldest Hotel Hacks – Don’t Use The Phone in Your Room

 Unless you’re absolutely sure the call is free, just use your cell phone.
 If the call you need to make is not included in your wireless plan, use a free VOIP (voice over IP or phone-call-over-the-internet) service such as WhatsApp Audio.
 In other words, connect your phone to the Wi-Fi in your room, and make the call over the internet rather than over the cell network.